 Cucumber sandwiches.
 I actually mean using cucumbers not as a filling for a sandwich, but as the sandwich bread.
-You can either slice your cucumber and use the rounds as miniature little sandwich breads or slice the cucumber lengthwise and hollow out the seeds, ending up with two longer slices of sandwich “bread.”
+You can either slice your cucumber and use the rounds as miniature little sandwich bread or slice the cucumber lengthwise and hollow out the seeds, ending up with two long slices of sandwich “bread.”
 Fill with whatever mixture you like (homemade chicken salad, egg salad, tuna, crab, use your imagination).

 Lettuce wrap sandwiches.
 Bibb lettuce makes an excellent sandwich bread replacement.
 It’s not soft and chewy, but it holds in your sandwich filling perfectly.
 Okay, maybe not pb&j.